It’s back – earn 5,000 Tesco Clubcard points when you take out Tesco Life Insurance!

-Six years ago, Tesco Life Insurance was a licence to print Avios (or BA Miles, as they were then).
+Five years ago, Tesco Life Insurance was a licence to print Avios (or BA Miles, as they were then).
 You got 4,500 Clubcard points per policy, you could take out as many policies as you wanted, and you only needed to make one £5 payment before you received the points.
+Happy days indeed!

 The offer today has changed considerably, although it still lets you buy Avios points at 0.5p each.
 Note, though, that you no longer get all the points upfront.
 You will be waiting a year to get the full lot.